Frequently Asked Questions

 Do I need to report all my college coursework, even if I only took just one class somewhere?

-MEDPREP therefore requires you to submit all your official college/university transcripts, which will then be submitted to university officials if you decide to enter the program.
+MEDPREP requires you to submit all your official college/university transcripts, which will then be submitted to university officials if you are accepted and decide to enter the program.
 SIUC utilizes a transcript clearinghouse service to ensure applicants have supplied all transcripts.
 Failure to disclose college coursework or submit all transcripts with your MEDPREP application may delay or invalidate your acceptance into the program.

 My college offers electronic transcripts.
 Can I have them send my transcripts electronically?